-Should you visit Bilbao or San Sebastian on your trip to Spanish Basque Country?
+Should you visit hip Bilbao or beachy San Sebastian on your trip to Spanish Basque Country?
 If you only have a short amount of time for your Basque itinerary, it can be hard to narrow down exactly where you may want to visit in this beautiful region.
-Both cities have a lot to offer visitors, but they also both provide different things and can have different appealing aspects.

 In general, Bilbao is best if you’re after a big city, want to visit the Guggenheim and enjoy an eclectic atmosphere.
 On the other hand, San Sebastian is ideal if you’re looking for a beachy vibe and want to indulge in Basque cuisine.